flowtsohg/mdx-m3-viewer/README.md

 viewer.load(buffer, pathSolver);
 ```

-Assuming you have some way to fetch Warcraft 3 files, this load will work as expected - when the thing being loaded is the buffer, it will be used, otherwise, e.g. for the model textures, the Warcraft 3 path solver will be used instead.
+When the thing being loaded is the buffer, it will be used, otherwise, e.g. for the textures, the Warcraft 3 path solver will be used instead.

 #### Primitive shapes